ikenna/scalafutures/docs/3_Accessing_The_Result_Of_A_Future_By_Blocking.md

 However, **blocking a Future to get its result is discouraged** [1].
 This would be very much akin to synchronous code.
 For scalability you probably want futures to execute asynchronously.
-It is better to define callbacks on Futures - behaviour that will execute if a future succeeds or fails.
+It is better to define callbacks on Futures - behaviour that will execute if the Future succeeds or fails.

 Lets look at callbacks next.